How to Describe Your Personality in English

 Using Qualifiers When Talking about Personality in English

 Qualifiers help us to show the degree to which something is true or how strong it is.
-For example, is your best from really quiet or a bit quiet?
-The qualifiers help us show how strong the adjective quiet is.
+They can also be used to soften a statement.

 A qualifier always comes before an adjective or adverb.
 Here are some examples when talking about personality traits: